TapwaveZodiac/novelaiUKB/docs/Vibe-Transfer.md

 ## What Vibe Transfer?

 Vibe Transfer is *probably* best described as "semantic extraction from existing image which is then used as a prompt".
+It is **not** a LORA, Image-Prompt Adapter, or Textual Inversion Embedding, but its own technology.

-It is **not** a LORA, Image-Prompt Adapter, or Textual Inversion Embedding.
+This produces semantic data which is used **concurrently** with your prompt.
+It is not mixed and averaged with it.
+Instead, the relative strength of the semantic data is determined by the *Reference Strength* parameter.

-To make this simpler, we can compare it to Image To Image and Inpainting.
+To make the explanation simpler, we can compare it to Image To Image and Inpainting.

 **Image to Image**